BG Staffing (BGSF) versus Its Competitors Critical Survey

 |5.48%

 46.9% of BG Staffing shares are held by institutional investors.
 Comparatively, 62.4% of shares of all “Help supply services” companies are held by institutional investors.
-5.4% of BG Staffing shares are held by insiders.
-Comparatively, 12.6% of shares of all “Help supply services” companies are held by insiders.
-Strong institutional ownership is an indication that endowments, hedge funds and large money managers believe a stock is poised for long-term growth.
+5.4% of BG Staffing shares are held by company insiders.
+Comparatively, 12.8% of shares of all “Help supply services” companies are held by company insiders.
+Strong institutional ownership is an indication that endowments, hedge funds and large money managers believe a stock will outperform the market over the long term.

+BG Staffing pays an annual dividend of $0.20 per share and has a dividend yield of 2.2%.
+BG Staffing pays out 12.0% of its earnings in the form of a dividend.
+As a group, “Help supply services” companies pay a dividend yield of 2.3% and pay out 30.3% of their earnings in the form of a dividend.

 Summary

-BG Staffing competitors beat BG Staffing on 7 of the 12 factors compared.
+BG Staffing rivals beat BG Staffing on 7 of the 12 factors compared.

 BG Staffing, Inc. provides workforce solutions and placement services in the United States.
 It operates through three segments: Real Estate, Professional, and Light Industrial.
 The Real Estate segment provides office and maintenance field talent to various apartment communities and commercial buildings through 56 branch offices in 29 states.
 The Professional segment offers skilled IT professionals with expertise in SAP, Workday, Olik View, Hyperion, Oracle, One Stream, cyber, project management, and other IT workforce solutions to client partners; and finance, accounting, legal, human resource, and related support personnel.
 Its client partners include Fortune 500 companies, and medium and small companies, as well as consulting firms that engage in systems integration projects.
 The Light Industrial segment offers skilled and unskilled field talent to manufacturing, distribution, logistics, and call center client partners.
 It has 12 branch offices and 15 on-site locations operating in 7 states.
 The company was formerly known as LTN Staffing, LLC and changed its name to BG Staffing, Inc. in November 2013.
 BG Staffing, Inc. is headquartered in Plano, Texas.